-While production may have stopped onsite in 1982, the era of Carrie as an artistic muse was just beginning.
+While production may have stopped at the Carrie Blast Furnaces in 1982, the era of Carrie as an artistic muse was just beginning.

 Arts & Grounds Tour

-Today, Rivers of Steel invites you to go behind the scenes to experience the site from a post-industrial perspective.
+Today, Rivers of Steel invites you to go behind the scenes to experience the Carrie Blast Furnaces from a post-industrial perspective.
 You’ll discover how guerrilla artists, urban explorers—and later curators, installation artists, and even landscape designers—have made creative use of a revered space.

 This specialty tour includes areas of the site that are not included in the Industrial Tour, including a walk through the Iron Garden.